olamarre/dotfiles/readme.md

 ## Setup

-This will install all the dotfiles files using symlinks and back up old ones.
+This will install all the dotfiles using symlinks and back up old ones.

 ```sh
 # Clone the repo in your home directory